arjendevos/gosql/readme.md

 - [ ] Export to typescript types
 - [ ] Generate postgresql database setup files (client & migrations)
 - [ ] Auto install deps
-- [ ] Add authorization on User & Organization
+- [x] Add authorization on User & Organization
+- [x] User authentication
-- [ ] User authentication
+- [ ] fetch items based on user_id or organization_id
 - [ ] Add select columns (normal not on relations) // Not possible for now due to the sqlboiler implementation
+- [x] expose relation ids in api
+- [x] fetch relations for every request except create
+- [x] change relations to include relations of relation

 ### Steps for setting up an api: